 In this one-credit practicum course, the student completes the minor in Performing Arts by participating in a college performance experience.
 Under the supervision of a faculty mentor, the student participates in a college drama or musical production, sings with the college chorus, performs in a college vocal or instrumental recital, or participates in a college dance performance.
 In weekly conference with the faculty mentor, the student establishes performance goals and assesses/addresses progress toward those goals; in addition, the student writes an essay of reflection on the relation between theory and practice in the arts.
+This course is a required course in the Performing Arts minor.
 Prerequisite: 100-level or 200-level MUS or PERF course in the practicum performance field.

 PERF110X - Preparing for Musical Theatre

 This one-credit course is designed for students interested in auditioning for and performing in musicals, operettas, and/or operas.
 Students will gain the tools they need to prepare for an audition and/or a role in local or regional theatre.
 Students will work on scenes, monologues, audition cuts, and dance/movement skills; they will also learn acting and performance basics.
 New students are welcomed, as are students who have completed PERF106.
 This course can be repeated.

 In this one-credit movement-based course, we will investigate tap dance.
 We will examine the technique, vocabulary, dynamics, rhythm, and musicality of tap while exploring several of the most influential tap legends, including Savion Glover, Steve Condos, and Dianne Walker.
 In addition, we will discuss the historical, socioeconomic, and musical contexts from which specific styles emerged.
 This course can be repeated.